chadwhitacre/openpath/2024/history/index.md

 quickly formed the [Open Source Initiative](https://opensource.org/) (OSI) to steward the new brand.

-Now, Netscape published Mozilla under the [Netscape Public License](https://en.wikipedia.org/wiki/Netscape_Public_License), yet this license was either never submitted to OSI or they rejected it.
-Why might the Open Source Initiative have rejected the license of its flagship first project?
+Consider this, though: Netscape published Mozilla under the [Netscape Public License](https://en.wikipedia.org/wiki/Netscape_Public_License), yet this license was either never submitted to OSI or they rejected it.
+Why might OSI reject the license of its flagship first project?

 Richard Stallman (RMS) [documented the reasons](https://www.gnu.org/philosophy/netscape-npl.html).
 Richard had founded